 Vars are software variables that define operational parameters automatically set by the instrument's firmware, and are user-adjustable through this menu.
 Access the menu to see the list of variables (Vars); select a Var to view its description; touch the Edit button to change its setting(s).
-Table 2-12 describes some of the Vars.
+Table 2-11 describes some of the Vars.

-Table 2-12.
+Table 2-11.
 Typical Variables with Descriptions

-VARIABLE DESCRIPTION NOTE: This list includes seven will display its descript of these variables ap eral of the most common Vars; selecting any Var in the NumaViewTM software interface otion in the information field to its right.
-Depending on configuration, some, all, or more pear in your instrument's Vars menu.
+WADIADI E • VARIABLE DESCRIPTION NUMAVIEWTM SOFT FIELD TO ITS RIGH S SEVERAL OF THE MOST COMMON VARS; SELECTING ANY VAR IN THE WARE INTERFACE WILL DISPLAY ITS DESCRIPTION IN THE INFORMATION T. DEPENDING ON CONFIGURATION, SOME, ALL, OR MORE OF THESE IN YOUR INSTRUMENT'S VARS MENU.
 Background Periodic Report Upload Allow a periodic report to be automatically uploaded to cloud service at a frequency (in hours) set in the Report Upload Interval var.
-Daylight Savings Enable Enable or disable Daylight Savings Time (also see Setup>Instrument>Date/Time Settings) Dilution Factor Option Sets the instrument to compensate for diluted sample gas, such as in continuous emission monitoring (CEM) where the quality of gas in a smoke stack is being tested while the sampling method used to remove the gas from the stack dilutes the gas.
-Once the amount of dilution (dilution ratio) is known, this feature allows the user to add an appropriate scaling factor to the analyzer's gas concentration calculations so that the true (undiluted) concentration values are shown on the instrument's front panel display and reported via the instrument's various outputs.
-To add the appropriate scaling factor: First, check that the analyzer's measurement units are the same as those used for determining the amount of dilution.
-(The analyzer's measurement units can be changed in the Setup&gt;Vars&gt;User Units menu).
-Then, set the Dilution Factor Var as a gain to reflect the dilution ratio that was determined.
-For example, if the amount of dilution is found to be 20 parts diluent to 1 part sample gas (a dilution ratio of 20:1), the gain to be input into the Setup Vars Dilution Factor should be 20 (most common dilution ratio is 100:1).
-Calibrate the analyzer; ensure that the calibration span gas is either supplied through the same dilution system as the sample gas or has an appropriately lower actual concentration (a concentration that matches the diluted gas concentration prior to having input the Dilution Factor).
+Daylight Savings Enable Enable or disable Daylight Savings Time (also see Setup>Instrument>Date/Time Settings) Dilution Factor Option Sets the instrument to compensate for diluted sample gas, such as continuous emission monitoring (CEM) where the quality of gas in a smo stack is being tested and the sampling method used to remove the gas from the stack dilutes the gas.
+Once the degree of dilution is known, this featurallows the user to add an appropriate scaling factor to the analyzer's S concentration calculations so that the undiluted values for measurement ran and concentration are shown on the instrument's front panel display a reported via the instrument's various outputs.
+Set the appropriate units of measure (Setup>Vars>User Units).
+Select the reporting range mode (Setup>Vars>Range Mode) and set the reporting range upper limit (Setup>Analog Output).
+Ensure that the upper span limit entered for the reporting range is the maximum expected concentration of the undiluted gas.
+Set the dilution factor as a gain, e.g., a value of 20 means 20 parts diluent and 1 part sample gas (Setup>Vars>Dilution Factor).
+Calibrate the analyzer; ensure that the calibration span gas is either supplied through the same dilution system as the sample gas or has an appropriately lower actual concentration.
 Enable Software Maintenance Mode Set instrument to continue sampling, while ignoring calibration, diagnostic, and reset instrument commands.
-This feature is of particular use for instruments connected to Hessen protocol networks.
-Instrument ID Set unique identifier number for the instrument when it is connected with other instruments on the same Ethernet LAN, or when applying MODBUS protocol (see Setup>Comm).
-PMT Range Set to Low or High according to the level of concentration expected: Low for Min Range or High Max Range specification, as this is used by the CPU to adjust physical ranges.
-(Section 4.1.5 provides more information).
+This feature is of particular use for instruments connected to Multidrop (2.3.1.4) or Hessen protocol networks.
+Instrument ID Set unique identifier number for the instrument when it is connected with other instruments in multidrop configuration or on the same Ethernet LAN, or when applying MODBUS or Hessen protocols (see Setup>Comm).
+Max Concentration Range Set the highest concentration expected, as this is used by the CPU to adjust Preamp physical ranges.
+(Section 4.1.4 provides more information).

-VARIABLE DESCRIPTION Modbus Units If this Var is changed, the instrument must be restarted.
-LEGACY units is for Modbus registers to be in PPB; where DYNAMIC units is for Modbus registers to be user selected.
-NOTE that if you change the analyzer's Modbus Units to "DYNAMIC" it is recommended that you confirm your data logger settings since some data loggers have settings to convert PPB units to PPM.
-PRIGAS Precision Sets the number of significant digits to the right of the decimal point display of primary gas concentration and stability values. ( SECGAS Precision for secondary gas) Range Mode Controls range mode, single (SNGL) or dual (DUAL).
+VARIABLE DESCRIPTION PRIGAS Precision Sets the number of significant digits to the right of the decimal point display of primary gas concentration and stability values.
+(SECGAS Precision for secondary gas) Range Mode Controls range mode, single (SNGL) or dual (DUAL).
+(When set to DUAL, ensure that Max Concentration Range has been set).
 System Hours Total system runtime hours TPC Enable Enables or disables the Temperature and Pressure Compensation (TPC) feature (For information on TPC, see Section 6.4.3).
 User Conc Units Change the concentration units of measure.